-

 Creating an argument worth delivering

 A fairly typical classroom current events discussion: Kids shouldn’t be allowed to play football.
 Yes, they should!
 Football is fun!!
-Denver won the Super Bowl!
+Remember when Denver won the Super Bowl?
 Yes!
-That was a great game.
-But kids get hurt playing … Continue reading
+That was a great … Continue reading

 Posted in Uncategorized